nikosthem/pyRAT/README.md

 ## Installation

 1. In order to make the application interact with the Metasploit Framework you have to connect to the RPC service.
-Download the msfrpc module from https://github.com/SpiderLabs/msfrpc/ and run in terminal inside python-msfrpc directory:
+Download the msfrpc module from https://github.com/SpiderLabs/msfrpc/ and run in terminal(inside python-msfrpc directory):
 * python setup.py install

 2. Download and install ClamAV with the command: